 Spectra 360 is a salt-free and chloride-free electrically conductive gel.
 This gel is recommended for all electromedical procedures except for defibrillation.

-This gel comes with 5-year expiration from the date of manufacture, as long as it is stored away from light and at room temperature.
+This professional-grade gel comes with a 5-year expiration from the date of manufacture, as long as it is stored away from light and at room temperature.
 It is recommended for all procedures in which a viscous gel is required.

 This clear ultrasound gel couplant is used for therapeutic and diagnostic ultrasound and neuromuscular electrical stimulation.
 It is alcohol-free, salt-free, and non-corrosive.
 It comes in 5-liter containers.

 Chattanooga Conductor Transmission Gel is a water-soluble, non-greasy ultrasound and electrical coupling gel.
-This gel does not irritate tissues or cause damage to the ultrasound applicator.
+This gel does not irritate soft tissues or cause damage to the ultrasound applicator.
 It spreads evenly and is one of the most efficient coupling agents for diagnostic and therapeutic procedures.